Introduction

 Contact email address: reinam@broughtonhall.com

-Specification: Edexcel
+Specification: Pearson Edexcel

-Qualification: GCSE
+Qualification: GCSE Spanish

-Languages In today's increasingly interconnected and interdependent world, proficiency in other languages is a vital skill that gives you the opportunity to engage with the world in a more immediate and meaningful way while better preparing you to compete and succeed in the global economy.
+In today's increasingly interconnected and interdependent world, proficiency in other languages is a vital skill that gives you the opportunity to engage with the world in a more immediate and meaningful way while better preparing you to compete and succeed in the global economy.

 One of the most rewarding aspects of the human experience is our ability to connect with others.
 Being able to communicate with someone in his or her language is an incredible gift that will open up a world of amazing opportunities.
 Language skills can give you a competitive edge when applying for jobs and enables you to appreciate and understand cultures other than your own.
 Furthermore, people who speak more than one language have improved memory, problem-solving and critical-thinking skills, enhanced concentration, ability to multitask, and better listening skills.

-Studying languages at keystage 4 at Broughton Hall brings a wealth of benefits that are undeniable.
+Studying languages at key stage 4 at Broughton Hall brings a wealth of benefits that are undeniable.

 How is the course structured & assessed?